MasterPuffin/MKS-GEN-L-V2-Marlin-Firmware-for-Ender-3/README.md

 ## Configuration_adv.h
 `#define E0_AUTO_FAN_PIN 7`

-*Sets the correct output for the fan, with will automatically enable when the hotend reaches 50° or more*
+*Sets the correct output for the fan, which will automatically enable when the hotend reaches 50° or more*

 ---
 `#define HOMING_BUMP_MM      { 5, 5, 2 } `